S&P 500® Index Options - PM-Settled

 Last Trading Day:

 Exercise will result in delivery of cash on the business day following expiration.
-The exercise-settlement value, SPXpm, is the official closing price of the S&P 500 Index as reported by Standard & Poor's on the last business day before the expiration date.
+The exercise-settlement value, SPXpm, is the official closing price of the S&P 500 Index as reported by Standard & Poor's on the expiration date.
 The exercise-settlement amount is equal to the difference between the exercise-settlement value and the exercise price of the option, multiplied by $100.

 Position and Exercise Limits: